akeller/BCC-chatbot-talk/README.md

 ### Getting the files

-Use GitHub to clone the repository locally, or [download the .zip file](https://github.com/watson-developer-cloud/assistant-simple/archive/master.zip) of the repository and extract the files.
+Use GitHub to clone the repository locally.

 ### Setting up the Watson Assistant service

 You can use an exisiting instance of the Watson Assistant service.
 Otherwise, follow these steps.

+1. In your browser, navigate to [your IBM Cloud console] (https://console.ng.bluemix.net/dashboard/services).

+1. Click the button to **Create Resource** and then filter using the side menu on "Watson".

-1. At the command line, go to the local project directory (`assistant-simple`).
+1. Click Watson Assistant and walk through the steps to start the service.

-1. Connect to IBM Cloud with the Cloud Foundry command-line tool.
-For more information, see the Watson Developer Cloud [documentation][cf_docs].
-    ```bash
-    cf login
-    ```

-1. Create an instance of the Watson Assistant service in IBM Cloud (our CLI is being updated, for now, use the `create-service` conversation command).
-For example:

-    ```bash
-    cf create-service conversation free my-watson-assistant-service
-    ```

 ### Importing the Watson Assistant workspace